Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 If your cyclocross bike for touring does not feature rack eyelets there's no need to despair.
 For light touring you can pick up a seat-post mounting rack system.

-A lighter load capacity should not be an issue of trips where you just have to travel the essentials for up to a week.
+A lighter load capacity should not be an issue for trips where you just have to travel the essentials for up to a week.

 Bicycle Pannier Racks for Cyclocross Bikes With No Rack Mounts